Leucopholiota decorosa: Taxonomy

-Phylogenetics
+Phylogeny

 Phylogenetic analysis based on evidence from ITS and large subunit ribosomal RNA sequence data have not confirmed that Leucopholiota decorosa belongs in the family Tricholomataceae.
 However, the analysis does show it to be phylogenetically related to Phaeolepiota aurea, a species of unclear status in the Agaricales, and it confirms that L. decorosa does not belong in the family Agaricaceae.
 According to the species authors, L. decorosa would fit best in the tribe Biannularieae of the Tricholomataceae as described by Rolf Singer in his comprehensive monograph on the Agaricales.
 This tribe also contains the genera Catathelasma and Armillaria.

 Description

 The caps of L. decorosa, initially conic or hemispherical in shape, later expand to become convex or flattened in maturity.
 The caps are typically between 2 and 6 cm in diameter, with surfaces covered with many small curved brown scales.
 The edge of the cap is typically curved inwards and may have coarse brown fibers attached.
 The cap is cinnamon brown, darker in the center.
 The gills are spaced together closely; they have a narrow (adnexed) attachment to the stem, and their edges are "finely scalloped".
 The stem is 2.5 to 7.0 cm tall by 0.6 to 1.2 cm thick, and like the cap, is covered with scales from the bottom to the level of the annular zone; above this point the stipe is smooth.
 The partial veil is made up of brown fibers "that flare upward as an annulus."
 It is roughly the same thickness throughout the length of the stem, or may be slightly thinner near the top.
 The flesh is white and thick, and has a firm texture; its odor is indistinct, and the taste either mild or bitter.
 The spore deposit is white.

 The spores are hyaline (translucent), roughly elliptical in shape, have thin walls, and are amyloid, meaning they absorb iodine stain in Melzer's reagent.
 Additionally, in acetocarmine stain, they appear binucleate (having two nuclei).
-They have dimensions of 5.5–6 (more rarely 7) by 3.5–4.0 µm.
+They have dimensions of 5.5–6 (more rarely 7) by 3.5–4.0 μm.
 The spore-bearing cells, the basidia, are club-shaped, translucent, and four-spored.
-The cheilocystida (cystidia on the gill edge) are club-shaped and 19-24 by 3–5 µm.
+The cheilocystida (cystidia on the gill edge) are club-shaped and 19-24 by 3–5 μm.
 The cap cuticle is a trichodermium—a type of tissue composed of erect, long, threadlike hyphae of same or different lengths, and originating from an interwoven layer of hyphae that ascends gradually until terminal cells are somewhat parallel to each other.
-The trichodermal hyphae are thin-walled, measuring 7.6–22.0 µm, and stain yellowish in Melzer's reagent.
-The hyphae comprising the cap tissue are thin-walled and 5–10 µm in diameter, while those of the gill tissue are also thin-walled, and 3.5–7.0 µm, and interspersed with oleiferous cells (characterized by strongly refractive, homogeneous contents).
+The trichodermal hyphae are thin-walled, measuring 7.6–22.0 μm, and stain yellowish in Melzer's reagent.
+The hyphae comprising the cap tissue are thin-walled and 5–10 μm in diameter, while those of the gill tissue are also thin-walled, and 3.5–7.0 μm, and interspersed with oleiferous cells (characterized by strongly refractive, homogeneous contents).
 Clamp connections are present in the hyphae of all tissues.